pojntfx/networked-linux-memsync/docs/notes.md

 ### Live Migration for Mounts

-- Optimization mounts for migration scenarios
+- Overview
+  - As mentioned in Pull-Based Synchronization with Migrations before, the mount API is not optimal for a migration scenario
+  - Splitting the migration into two separate phases can help a lot to fix the biggest problem, the maximum guaranteed downtime
-  - The flexible architecture of the `ReadWriterAt` components allow the reuse of lots of code for both use cases
+  - The flexible architecture of the `ReadWriterAt` components allow the reuse of lots of code for both the mount API and the migration API
 - Implementing the seeder
-  - To achieve this, the seeder defines a simple read-only API with the familiar `ReadAt` methods, but also new APIs such as returning dirty chunks from `Sync` and adding a `Track` method (code snippet from https://github.com/pojntfx/r3map/blob/main/pkg/services/seeder.go#L15-L21)
+  - The seeder defines a simple read-only RPC API with the familiar `ReadAt` methods, but also new APIs such as returning dirty chunks from `Sync` and adding a `Track` method (code snippet from https://github.com/pojntfx/r3map/blob/main/pkg/services/seeder.go#L15-L21)
   - Unlike the remote backend, a seeder also exposes a mount through a path, file or byte slice, so that as the migration is happening, the underlying data can still be accessed by the application
+  - This fixes the issue that the mount API had for migrations, where only one end of the API exposed it's mount, while the other part simply served data
   - The tracking aspect is implemented in the same modular and composable way as the syncer etc. - by using a `TrackingReadWriterAt` that is connected to the seeder's `ReadWriterAt` pipeline (graphic of the pipeline here)
   - Once activated by `Track`, the tracker intercepts all `WriteAt` calls and adds them to a local de-duplicated store (code snippet from https://github.com/pojntfx/r3map/blob/main/pkg/chunks/tracking_rwat.go#L28-L40)
   - When `Sync` is called, the changed chunks are returned and the de-duplicated store is cleared